vdw91/HSE_sim_CLRNet/README.md

 | [DLA-34][assets]     |  <center> 71.57 &nbsp; &nbsp;  97.06  &nbsp; &nbsp; 85.43  |   96.12 |

 “F1@50” refers to the official metric, i.e., F1 score when IoU threshold is 0.5 between the gt and prediction.
 "F1@75" is the F1 score when IoU threshold is 0.75.

+## Labelling
+The repository comes with a set of basic tools which were used to manually label the SimSimple Dataset.
+When one wishes to use these tools to generate new training data, an (absolute) input and output path have to be provided in the "\_\_main\_\_" sections of the files.

+A brief instruction on how to use the tool was it is running can be found within the docstring of the class.

 ## Citation